BentoBoxWorld/website/templates/descriptions/InvSwitcher.md

-**InvSwitcher** is simple world inventory switcher.
+**InvSwitcher** is per-world switcher.

-Switches inventories, heath, food and experience points.
-There is no config and it applies to all worlds.
-Use other plugins if you want configuration options. :-)
+World inventory switcher add-on for BentoBox.
+This add-on will work for any game modes.

+The following can be switched per-world:

+* Inventory & armor
+* Advancements
+* Food level
+* Experience
+* Health
+* Enderchest contents

+Use the config to set what you want to be switched.

 Created and maintained by [tastybento](https://github.com/tastybento).